PI Meeting FAQs

 Will there be a virtual component of the meeting?

-CADRE will offer several virtual events leading up to the meeting.
-In addition, participants will be able to access information and select resources and events through an online platform before, during, and after the meeting.
+The 2025 DRK-12 PI Meeting is primarily an in-person event.
+Participants will be able to access information, select resources, and events through an online platform before, during, and after the meeting.

 Registration & Cost